 Where did the story come from?

-The study was published in the peer-reviewed Journal of Clinical Pathology.
+It was published in the peer-reviewed Journal of the American College of Cardiology.

 What kind of research was this?

 While the cohort study cannot prove causation, it does provide a link to be investigated further.
 Combined with a meta-analysis of previously reported studies, we can see if the findings are in agreement.